The Project Manager's Role: A Closer Look

 In addition to the uncertainty of some expenses, costs can also be affected by events such as delays caused by weather conditions, or by problems getting needed supplies delivered on time.
 Although budget "contingencies" are usually developed to make allowances for actual costs that are markedly different from estimates, clients are happiest when project managers use as little of the "contingency budget" as possible.

-Project Managers Must Beware of "Scope Creep"
+Beware of Project "Scope Creep"

 Many times, after a project is underway, the client/person requesting the end results, will ask that a small change be made, here and there, in some aspect of the original project plans.
 As these requests for changes add up, they become what is known as "scope creep."
 The project manager is responsible for managing the project scope--and that means managing project resources, time and money.
 While the adding of one or few small changes might be manageable, a lot of small changes can affect, substantially, the manager's ability to deliver anticipated end results by the original deadline.